-The driver IC design ensures minimum MOSFET dead time, while eliminating potential shoot-through (cross-conduction) currents.
-It senses the state of the MOSFETs and adjusts the gate drive adaptively to prevent simultaneous conduction.
-Figure 25 provides the relevant timing waveforms.
+The driver IC advanced design ensures minimum MOSFET dead-time, while eliminating potential shoot-through (cross-conduction) currents.
+It senses the state of the MOSFETs and adjusts the gate drive adaptively to ensure they do not conduct simultaneously.
+Figure 27 provides the relevant timing waveforms.
 To prevent overlap during the LOW-to-HIGH switching transition (Q2 off to Q1 on), the adaptive circuitry monitors the voltage at the GL pin.
-When the PWM signal goes HIGH, Q2 turns off after a propagation delay (tpD_PHGLL).
-Once the GL pin is discharged below ~1 V, Q1 turns on after adaptive delay, tD DEADON.
+When the PWM signal goes

+HIGH, Q2 begins to turn off after a propagation delay ( $t{PD\PHGLL}$ ).
+Once the GL pin is discharged below 1.0 V, Q1 begins to turn on after adaptive delay $t{D\DEADON}$ .